blaiprat/jquery.animateSprite/README.md

 Release notes
 -------------

+**1.3.0** Added support for bower.
+You can install now the plugin using `bower install animatesprite`

 **1.2.0** Added animations.
 Use multiple animations in one single file and call.
 Even with this new system, scripts that were done targeting an old version of jQuery.animateSprite should work with this one.
 If that's not the case please raise an issue.

 **1.1.5** Updated the plugin to have the MIT license.